jliemansifry/dust-disk-modeling-with-mcmc/README.md

 A "table" of median values plus/minus one sigma error bars will be saved, along with everything else, in the MCMCRUNS/vis_only/NUMWALKERSxNUMSTEPS/ directory.
 I say "table" because really it's only half a table, and you'll need to provide the rest of the formatting when you copy it into latex.
 It should save you some time though.
 Don't forget to deal with sigfigs!
 One sigma upper and lower limits are also provided in case the distribution is one tailed.
 See the triangle plot to dechiper whether or not this is the case.
 When you get to the point of wanting to report values from your MCMC runs, a good rule of thumb is that you want the number of steps you're formulating the triangle plot/tables off of (ie. NUMSTEPS - burn-in) to be ~10x the autocorrelation time for the reported uncertainties to be robust.
 Side-note: autocorrelation time goes down as you increase the number of walkers, but you could also just do more steps for a given number of walkers.
 Either will work.
 Once you've got a visibility-only fit you're happy with, we can move on to simultaneous visibility and SED fitting.

 #### Simultaneous SED and Visibility Fitting

 Modeling the SED probes the temperature of the emitting grains.
 Because grain size and grain location are degenerate from a modeling point of view in creating grains of a given temperature, we opted to set the geometry of the disk from the visbility-only fits in all cases before fitting to the SED (lines 28 and 30 in doModel_vis_and_sed.py).
 There are subtleties in this process that I won't dig into here... see Lieman-Sifry et al. for details.
 It was especially important in our case because of the low SNR of our data, as the SED would otherwise dominate the fit.
 However, you may not need to do this.
 HIP79516, the example in this repo, required an inner belt.
 As our visibilities resolved an inner edge to the disk, we ascertained that there must be a warm inner belt due to the lack of flux in the mid-IR.
 We are unable to constrain the geometry of this belt, however, so we describe it to be 10AU wide (~10% the resolution of our data, line 45 in disk_spl.py), then let the inner edge of this belt vary, along with it's mass, the main disk's mass, and the grain size.

 Your disk and data will be different, and may require a slightly different modeling strategy!
 However, the actual nuts and bolts of running the code are basically the same.
+If you have multiple long wavelength (> 100 microns) data points, you're probably justified in varying beta.
 Make sure the parameters you set/vary in doModel_vis_and_sed.py are also the same in mcmcPlaytime_vis_and_sed.py.

 #### Running This Code on (Wesleyan's) Cluster

 Coming soon!
 There are slight variations necessary in visgen_master.py to make MIRIAD not complain due to install differences on the local Wesleyan Astro machines vs. Wesleyan's cluster.
 I'd like to track down what the differences are in the install on each so that I can communicate to anyone using this repo what's necessary depending on your MIRIAD build.

 ## Author's Note

 Think carefully about what your data are telling you throughout this process!
 Just because you got an AWESOME fit doesn't necessarily mean you appropriately thought through how you varied your parameters, that you weren't overfitting, that your conclusions will be robust, etc. Take it from me...
-I went on quite a wondering path in modeling these disks before I got it right :)
+I went on quite a wondering path in modeling the disks in my paper before I got it right :)

 Feel free to contact me if you'd like my two cents!